KALPESH003/PassSentinel/README.md

 # PassSentinel
 PassSentinel is an advanced browser-based cybersecurity tool built with pure HTML, CSS, and JavaScript.
-It analyzes password strength, calculates entropy, provides actionable feedback, generates secure passwords, and securely hashes input using the Web Crypto API — all locally in your browser.
+It analyses password strength, calculates entropy, provides actionable feedback, generates secure passwords, and securely hashes input using the Web Crypto API — all locally in your browser.

 ---